babel/notes/README.md

 # Babel Notes

 Currently, we do video chat on Wednesdays at 9:00 AM EST and 12:00 PM EST (switching between the times every other week).
+If we don't meet, I'll just post a summary of what's been going on (notable issues/PRs, etc).

 New notes are added as pull requests (watch the repo!): feel free to comment on them!